maarten-pennings/6502/1clock/README.md

 - [1.3.
 Clock - Nano](#13-Clock---Nano) - Using an Arduino Nano for clocking
 - [1.4.
 Clock - micro switch](#14-Clock---micro-switch) - Using a micro switch for manual clocking
 - [1.5.
 Clock - NE555](#15-Clock---NE555) - Using an NE555 for clocking
-- [1.6.
-Triple clock module](#16-Triple-clock-module) - A standard clock module
 - [1A.1.
+Triple clock module](#1A1-Triple-clock-module) - A standard clock module
-The first module: a triple clock](#1A1-The-first-module-a-triple-clock) - The first PCB for our 6502 computer
+- [1A.2.
+The triple clock module PCB](#1A2-The-triple-clock-module-PCB) - The first PCB for our 6502 computer

 ## 1.1.
 Clock - crystal